djpohly/dwl/README.md

 - Easy to understand, hack on, and extend with patches
 - One C source file (or a very small number) configurable via `config.h`
-- Limited to 2200 SLOC to promote hackability
 - Tied to as few external dependencies as possible

 dwl is not meant to provide every feature under the sun.
 Instead, like dwm, it